Use Cases for Google

 In this review, we will delve into the specific details of Google’s decision to utilize 1.5TB of the approximately 14TB history within Wikipedia for their AI projects.
 Our focus will be on analyzing the reasons behind Google’s choice and examining the implications of this decision.

 To begin, it is important to understand the context in which Google made this decision.
-Google, being at the forefront of AI and , constantly seeks new sources of data to enhance their algorithms and models.
-The vast amount of information available in Wikipedia's history presents a valuable resource for training AI systems.
+Google, being at the forefront of AI research and development, constantly seeks new sources of data to enhance their algorithms and models.
+The vast amount of information available in Wikipedia’s history presents a valuable resource for training AI systems.

 However, the question arises: why did Google choose to use only 1.5TB of the entire Wikipedia history?
 To answer this, we must consider several factors.
 Firstly, the size of the complete Wikipedia history is immense, and processing such a massive dataset can be computationally challenging and time-consuming.
 Google likely selected a subset of the data that was most relevant and representative for their specific AI projects.